cashapp/misk/misk/web/README.md

   - You can be a good OSS citizen and add typings files to the packages you want to use.
   - Override Typescript using require imports `const module = require('package-name');` instead of es6 standard imports `import { module } from 'package-name';`.

 ## Assumptions
 - All modules and code are being run on network internal environments by authenticated employees
   - Thus: production webpack does output `source-map` for easier debugging of any production errors.
 If this framework were to be used outside of a trusted environment, then that should be removed since it does expose source code.

-Resources
+## Resources
----
 - [Primary Strategy](https://stackoverflow.com/questions/44778265/dynamically-loading-react-components)
 - [Dynamic Loading React Components](https://www.slightedgecoder.com/2017/12/03/loading-react-components-dynamically-demand/)
 - [Webpack: export to existing module in window](https://stackoverflow.com/questions/30539725/webpack-export-to-existing-module-in-window?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa)

+## Running in Production
+- Run ShadowJar Gradle task in Intellij for urlshortener
+- `$ java -jar {urlshortener jar path}`